GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 Coding service interactions when SCIM endpoints are being protected by UMA is more involved than using test mode.
 If you are planning to code for a SCIM service protected by UMA, it is advisable to check the flow depicted in section 3 of the [UMA 2.0 spec](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-grant-2.0.html).
 Focus only on the interactions of client vs. another party (resource server or authorization server).
 In a previous [section](#actors-involved-in-protection) we talked about the actors involved in UMA protection; this will save you time when reading the specification.

-As a guideline for your own implementation, you can take ideas from the Java class [UmaScimClient](https://github.com/GluuFederation/SCIM-Client/blob/version_3.1.2/src/main/java/gluu/scim2/client/UmaScimClient.java#L72) found in SCIM-Client.
+As a guideline for your own implementation, you can take ideas from the Java class [UmaScimClient](https://github.com/GluuFederation/SCIM-Client/blob/version_3.1.3/scim-client2/src/main/java/gluu/scim2/client/UmaScimClient.java) found in SCIM-Client.
 Starting at the `authorize` method, you will see how steps in the spec flow are being followed there.

 Check the metadata URL of UMA 2 to discover the oxAuth endpoint that issues tokens.
 Visit `https://<host-name>/.well-known/uma2-configuration`.

 ## Creating your own attributes: extensions

-[RFC 7643](https://tools.ietf.org/html/rfc7643) defines the schema for resource types in SCIM.
+[RFC 7643](https://tools.ietf.org/html/rfc7643) defines the schema for resource types in SCIM (see section 3.3).
 In other words, defines structures in terms of attributes to represent users and groups as well as attribute types, mutability, cardinality, and so on.

 Despite schema covers to a good extent many attributes one might thing of, at times you will need to add your own attributes for specific needs.
 This is where user extensions pitch in, they allow you to create custom attributes for SCIM.
 To do so, you will have to: